yuqiii-wang/KnowledgeNotes/math/finance/financing/repo_risks.md

 If a counterparty sees default on one security (e.g., bond), this counterparty might be insolvent at this moment, and all trades with this counterparty are at risk.

-The total risk exposure to a counterparty can be computed by simply summing all PVs of all assets traded with this counterparty.
+The total risk exposure to a counterparty can be computed by simply summing up all PVs of all assets traded with this counterparty.

 ### Weighted PVs as Counterparty Risks